ufosc/getting-started/resources/README.md

 # Resources

 Check each file or folder for a brief overview of the different technologies.
-There will also be links to resources for each technology.
+There will also be links to useful resources for each.